reemchaaban/game_system/readme.md

 This project was developed to provide **Digital Game Storefronts and Services** (e.g. [Steam](https://store.steampowered.com/), [PSN](https://www.playstation.com/)) with ML models that provide business benefits.
 These ML models were containerized then deployed on [Railway](https://railway.com/) and linked to a user-friendly UI utilizing Streamlit, accessible via browser.

-Link to Streamlit web application: https://gamesystemfrontend-production.up.railway.app/
+Link to Streamlit web application: [https://gamesystemfrontend-production.up.railway.app/](https://gamesystem-503n.up.railway.app/)

-*Note: Since the endpoints are serverless, it may take some time to 'wake' them up.

 ## Dataset